mtyamane/Secret-Santa/README.md

 | q       | quit the program                                                          |
 | r       | restart the program                                                       |

-**For creating lists:** The program will automatically create a list of name-pairs using names set in the program.
+**For creating lists,** the program will automatically create a list of name-pairs using names set in the program.

-**For pulling names:** The program will allow two seconds to read your person before clearing the screen and asking for the next name; names are not case-sensitive.
+**For pulling names,** the program will allow two seconds to read your person before clearing the screen and asking for the next name; names are not case-sensitive.
 Offers the option of checking the list of name-pairs.

-**Both options** allow the user to generate a .txt file receipt, which can be printed for a physical copy of the list
+**Both options** allow the user to generate a .txt file receipt located in file location of **secretSanta.py** , which can be printed for a physical copy of the list